I am an applied labour economicst and I study structural factors underlying inequalities on the labour market with a focus on gender inequalities.

 I consider public outreach activities very important.
 I am the organiser of ECONtributes's Reinhard Selten Equal Opportunity Talk Series (ReStart) which aims at communicating to the public current research findings on equal opportunitiy issues.
 Several times a year, renowned reserachers present their research findings in an accessible way, followed by a discussion with participants.
 To find out more about upcoming events, visit ECONtribute's homepage.

 I also work hard to bring my research findings to the attention of a wider audience.
 For example, I was invited by the Friedrich-Ebert-Stiftung to discuss my research on cultural determinants of mothers' labour supply and the implications for East and West Germany with German politicians.
 You can find details on the event here.
-I have also spoken about the role of gender norms for inequality on the labour market and the career costs of children for mothers in ECONtribute's podcast (German only).
+I have also presented this work at the Science Slam of the clusters of excellence at University of Bonn (video).
+In addition, I have spoken about the role of gender norms for inequality on the labour market and the career costs of children for mothers in ECONtribute's podcast (German only).

 Giving students a diverse and research-oriented experience during their courses is important to me.
-I am therefore in the process of organising a "Gender Economics Teaching Network" where we can share experiences and, most importantly, organise guest lectures about our own research for students at other universities.
+Melissa Spencer and I have therefore initiated the "Gender Economics Teaching Network" where we can share experiences and, most importantly, organise guest lectures about our own research for students at other universities.
 If you are teaching gender economics and interested in joing, please email me.